carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ~~~
 !twarc2 counts --text "kittens"
 ~~~
-{: code}
+{: .language-python}

 Output: screenshot of the bottom of the output showing there were 95,767 mentions of kittens on twitter in the 7 days before the command was run.
-Try counting mentions of cats, ukraine, china, baseball, and biden.
+Try counting mentions of "big data", "archives", "research", or "interdiciplinary".

 ## Filtered Stream